AARP Community Challenge 2022 Grantees

 Some $3.4 million is being distributed to fund 260 quick-action projects across the country, helping urban, rural and suburban communities make immediate improvements and jumpstart long-term progress to support residents of all ages.

 AARP Community Challenge grants will be funded in all 50 states, Washington, D.C., Puerto Rico and the U.S. Virgin Islands.
 Grants will improve public places; transportation; housing; diversity, equity and inclusion; digital access; and civic engagement, with an emphasis on the needs of adults age 50 and over.
-Many of this year’s projects will help communities leverage funding under the American Rescue Plan Act and the Infrastructure Investment and Jobs Act.
+Many of the 2022 projects help communities leverage funding under the American Rescue Plan Act and the Infrastructure Investment and Jobs Act.

 The selected projects are designed to achieve one or more of the following outcomes: